kashirdotcom/AWS-Cloud-Fellowship-Program/Month#1/Week#2/AWS Elastic Beanstalk.md

 - Containerization (Docker)

 ## Benifits
-1. Fast and simple to begin
+**1. Fast and simple to begin
+- deployment
+- capacity provisioning
+- load balancing
+- auto-scaling to application
+- health monitoring
-2. Developer productivity
+**2. Developer productivity
+- focus on writing code rather than spending time managing and configuring servers, databases, load balancers, firewalls, and networks.
-3. Impossible to outgrow
+**3. Impossible to outgrow
+- automatically scales your application up and down based on your application's specific need using easily adjustable Auto Scaling settings.
-4. Complete resource control
+**4. Complete resource control
+ - retain full control over the AWS resources powering your application